cms-jet/JMEDAS/_episodes/02-Pileup_jetID.md

 <img src="../fig/episode2/pileup_elephants.jpg" alt="" style="width:30%">

-The additional interactions that occur in each bunch crossing because the instantaneous bunch-by-bunch luminosity is very high.
+Pileup are the additional interactions that occur in each bunch crossing because the instantaneous bunch-by-bunch luminosity is very high.
 Here _additional_ implies that there is a hard-scatter interaction that has caused the event to fire the trigger.
 The total inelastic cross section is approximately 80mb, so if the luminosity per crossing is of the order 80mb-1 you will get one interaction per crossing, on average.

 <img src="../fig/episode2/pileup_allYears.png" alt="" style="width:50%">